 Pure contempt would make this kind of writing tedious.
 Pure fascination would make it complicit.
 Leibovich's tone works because it stays suspended between the two.
 He is clearly exasperated by the vanity machine, but he also understands why ambitious people keep feeding it.

 That double vision is what gives the work its staying power.
-The people in his pages are not simply monsters or fools.
+The people in his pages are more than monsters or fools.
 They are recognizably human in ways that make the satire sharper.
-Washington in Leibovich's hands is not only corrupt or self-important.
-It is emotionally needy.
+Washington in Leibovich's hands is corrupt, self-important, and emotionally needy.

 That emotional layer helps explain why his writing often outlasts the news cycle that originally surrounded it.